Mulholland Drive (film): Reception and legacy

 Later, Mulholland Drive was named the best film of the decade by the Los Angeles Film Critics Association, Cahiers du cinéma, IndieWire, Slant Magazine, Reverse Shot, The Village Voice and Time Out New York, who asked rhetorically in a reference to the September 11 attacks, "Can there be another movie that speaks as resonantly—if unwittingly—to the awful moment that marked our decade? ...
 Mulholland Drive is the monster behind the diner; it's the self-delusional dream turned into nightmare."
 It was also voted best of the decade in a Film Comment poll of international "critics, programmers, academics, filmmakers and others", and by the magazine's readers.
 It appeared on lists among the ten best films of the decade, coming in third according to The Guardian, Rolling Stone critic Peter Travers, the Canadian Press, Access Hollywood critic Scott Mantz, and eighth on critic Michael Phillips's list.
 In 2010 it was named the second best arthouse film ever by The Guardian.
 The film was voted as the 11th best film set in Los Angeles in the last 25 years by a group of Los Angeles Times writers and editors with the primary criterion of communicating an inherent truth about the L.A. experience.
 Empire magazine placed Mulholland Drive at number 391 on their list of the five hundred greatest films ever.
 It has also been ranked number 38 on the Channel 4 program 50 Films to See Before You Die.
 In 2011, online magazine Slate named Mulholland Drive in its piece on "New Classics" as the most enduring film since 2000.
+Ebert added Mulholland Drive to his canon of "Great Movies": "David Lynch loves movies, genres, archetypes and obligatory shots.
+Mulholland Drive employs the conventions of film noir in a pure form.
+One useful definition of noirs is that they're about characters who have committed a crime or a sin, are immersed with guilt, and fear they're getting what they deserve.
+Another is that they've done nothing wrong, but it nevertheless certainly appears as if they have.
+The second describes Hitchcock's favorite plot, the Innocent Man Wrongly Accused.
+The first describes the central dilemma of Mulholland Dr. Yet it floats in an uneasy psychic space, never defining who sinned.
+The film evokes the feeling of noir guilt while never attaching to anything specific.
+A neat trick.
+Pure cinema."